 1. What Is Owner’s Title Insurance?

-Owner’s title insurance is a policy you take out on the deed of your home.
-It protects you from someone popping up out of the blue and challenging your ownership of a property because of an event involving a previous owner.
+Owner’s title insurance is a policy on the deed of your home.
+It protects you from someone challenging your ownership of a property because of an event involving a previous owner.

 This is not like your home or auto insurance coverage.
-With those policies, you buy protection for future events that may happen while your policy is in force.
-But with title insurance, you’re buying coverage for potential title problems that are already baked in the cake — even if you don’t know what they may be at the present time.
+With those policies, you buy protection for events that may happen in the future.
+But with title insurance, you’re buying coverage for potential title problems in the past — even if you don’t know what they may be at the present time.

 Unfortunately, there is a lot of confusion surrounding title insurance in general.
 That’s in part because there are actually two kinds of title insurance: